Training Methods and Nutrition for Muscle Mass Building

 4. Monitor your nutrition intake.

-5. Make sure to stretch.
+5. Make sure to stretch and foam roll.

 6. Training weak links (grip strength).

-) with all of your exercises will help strengthen forearms.
-Stronger forearms will enable you to do more weight in many exercises (including; chin-ups, pull-ups, side rows, arm curls, shrugs, and more).
+Many people could take their training to another level if they had stronger forearms/grip strength.
+Using a fatter grip with Fat Gripz will help strengthen forearms and grip.
+Another one of my favourite tools are Heavy Grips hand grippers which go from 100lbs to 500lbs of resistance!
+Towel wringing is also a good way to building the forearms.
+Even try hanging for time on a chin-up bar.
+Stronger forearms will enable you to do more weight in many exercises (including: chin-ups, pull-ups, deadlifts, side rows, arm curls, shrugs, and more).
 You can perform grip strength training at the end of every workout as forearms recover very fast!

 7. Avoid over-training and make time for rest.